Understanding Vulnerable Customers

 And then there are those who don’t realise they’re vulnerable

 The many, not the few . . .

 Almost every organisation will have customers who, at times, find it harder than usual to make informed decisions about the choices offered to them, due to their circumstances.
+This does not mean that they necessarily lack mental capacity, just that they have additional support needs.
 Challenging personal situations may be unexpected, short-term or long-lasting; either way, they may affect your customers' ability to interact with your business and will need to be considered so you can better support the customers' needs.

 For example, a vulnerable customer may need different information, support or interaction to help them make a decision or purchase.
 Adjustments may need to be made across all your communications channels: from phone calls to email and snail mail, to live chats, SMS and even face-to-face encounters.

 One of the biggest challenges firms face is in identifying which customers or prospects are in vulnerable circumstances and at which stage during their relationships.
 The FCA reported in the summer of 2022, that 40% of UK customers were still going unidentified as being in a vulnerable circumstance, until it was too late and harm had been done.
 If you don’t know which customers are vulnerable how do you know to offer or make a reasonable adjustment?
 And that’s where our consultancy and training solutions come in.